Building Your Down Payment

-Ask for help from members of your family.
-First-time homebuyers are often fortunate enough to receive down payment assistance from caring parents and other family members who are willing to help get them in their first home.
-Your family members may be happy at the chance to help you reach the milestone of owning your own home.
+Request a generous gift from family.
+Many buyers are sometimes fortunate enough to receive help with their down payment assistance from caring parents and other family members who are eager to help get them in their own home.
+Your family members may be inclined to help you reach the goal of owning your first home.

-The Federal Housing Administration (FHA), which functions as part of the U.S. Department of Housing and Urban Development (HUD), plays an important role in assisting low to moderate-income buyers qualify for mortgage loans.
-Part of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals who wish to get home financing.
-FHA provides mortgage insurance to private lenders, ensuring the buyers are eligible for financing.
-Interest rates for an FHA mortgage are usually the market interest rate, while the down payment amounts with an FHA mortgage will be below those of conventional loans.
-Closing costs can be covered by the mortgage, while your down payment might be as low as 3 percent of the total amount.
+The Federal Housing Administration (FHA), which functions as part of the U.S. Department of Housing and Urban Development (HUD), plays a significant role in assisting low and moderate-income families qualify for mortgage loans.
+Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get FHA assists first-time homebuyers and others who would not be able to qualify for a traditional loan by themselves, by providing mortgage insurance to the lenders.
+Down payment totals for FHA mortgages are below those with traditional mortgages, even though these mortgages have average interest rates.
+The required down payment can be as low as three percent and the closing costs might be financed in the mortgage loan.

 • VA mortgages

-VA loans are backed by the U.S. Department of Veterans Affairs.
-Veterens and service people can qualify for a VA loan, which usually offers a competitive interest rate, no down payment, and limited closing costs.
-Even though the VA does not actually finance the mortgages, it does issue a certificate of eligibility to apply for a VA loan.
+With a guarantee from the Department of Veterans Affairs, a VA loan is offered to veterens and service people.
+This particular loan does not require a down payment, has limited closing costs, and provides a competitive interest rate.
+Even though the VA doesn't actually provide the mortgages, it does issue a certificate of eligibility to apply for a VA loan.

 • Piggy-back loans